-When beginning a career in IT, knowing which certifications and skills to add to your resume can be tricky.
-It is challenging to see the perspective from the eyes of a future employer and understand their expectations.
+When beginning a career in IT, knowing which certifications and skills to add to your resume can be daunting.
+It can be challenging to anticipate the expectations of future employees and view things from their perspective.

-The good news is that while the tech industry can sometimes be unexpected, there are some industry standards that seem to give potential employees an advantage when entering a new career in information technology.
+The good news is that although the tech industry can be unpredictable, certain industry standards provide potential employees with a competitive edge when entering a new career in information technology.

 What Are Cisco Certifications?

-Cisco offers four primary tiers of certifications.
-These include Entry, Associate, Professional, and Expert.
-Each of these tiers are further broken down into individual certifications that allow you to qualify and move onto a more advanced step.
+Cisco offers a comprehensive range of training and certification programs that validate expertise in different areas of networking technology.
+These include Entry, Associate, Professional, Expert, and Architect.
+Each of these tiers is further broken down into individual certifications that allow you to qualify and move on to a more advanced step.

 CCT stands for Cisco Certified Technician.
-Those who have received this certification are qualified to replace, repair, diagnose, and restore Cisco-related devices and networks.
-This is predominantly done at customer sites.
+Those who complete this certification are qualified to replace, repair, diagnose, and restore Cisco-related devices and networks.

-Considered the next tier up from Entry, Cisco Associate offers a large variety of certifications but they all fall into two categories: CCDA and CCNA.
+The associate-level certifications are for individuals with a basic understanding of networking concepts and who are looking to advance their skills.
+Considered the next tier up from Entry, Cisco Associate offers many certifications, but they all fall into two categories: CCDA and CCNA.

 CCDA stands for Cisco Certified Design Associate.
 It confirms the skills needed to work in network design.

 CCNA stands for Cisco Certified Network Associate.
-This certification covers network installation, troubleshooting, and operations.
-The CCNA category can be narrowed down.
-It is further divided into a number of categories and individual exams including:
+The CCNA certification training covers network installation, troubleshooting, and operations.
+It validates an individual’s knowledge of advanced networking concepts, such as LAN and WAN technologies, network security, and wireless networking.
+The CCNA category can be narrowed down and further divided into several categories and individual exams, including:

 CCDP stands for Cisco Certified Design Professional.
 This certification aims to offer advanced knowledge regarding network design and its principles.